 Pre-20th Century Currency in Puerto Rico

-Prior to the 20th century, Puerto Rico experienced a mix of currencies, including Spanish colonial coins and banknotes.
+Before the 20th century, Puerto Rico experienced a mix of currencies, including Spanish colonial coins and banknotes.
 This period represented a time of economic growth and prosperity for the island, as trade with other Caribbean islands and the Americas thrived.

 In addition to the Spanish coins, Puerto Rico also saw the circulation of banknotes issued by local banks.
 These banknotes, adorned with beautiful engravings, represented the growing financial sector on the island.